cs-uob/COMS10012/docs/contents.md

 ## Week 15 - Consolidation week

 In Week 15, there will be no new material.
 You can use this week to revise or catch up on material from Weeks 13-14.
 The workshops become drop-in sessions which are optional to attend, and do not count towards your attendance target.

+## Week 16

+On Tuesday, we had a live lecture on debugging that you can find here on [Microsoft Streams](https://web.microsoftstream.com/video/b920571e-e55c-4dbc-b29c-162c5a565486?list=studio) (uni login required).
+We then did some debugging exercises that you can find here:

+  * Text: [text.c](/COMS10012/resources/debugging/text.c) and [text.h](/COMS10012/resources/debugging/text.h).
+Compile with `gcc -Dtest_text -g text.c -o text`.
+  * Stackcalc: [stackcalc.c](/COMS10012/resources/debugging/stackcalc.c) and [stackcalc.txt](/COMS10012/resources/debugging/stackcalc.txt).
+You need to `sudo apk add readline-dev` then compile with `gcc -g stackcalc.c -o stackcalc -l readline`.

+_I am still working on material for Friday ..._

+## Week 17 - Reading week

+In Week 15, there will be no new material.
+The workshops become drop-in sessions which are optional to attend, and do not count towards your attendance target.